jayrabjohns/Nextcloud-Backup/README.md

 Incrementally backs up data stored using a Nextcloud instance.

 Optionally allows you to compress & keep old backups.
-Additionally to this can delete old backups a given number of days old
+Additionally, it can delete backups after they become a given number of days old.

 Includes Nextcloud data, apps, databases, and config.

-Compatible with Nextcloud's server side encryption.
+Compatible with Nextcloud's server side encryption settings.

 Currently does not include functionality for restoring a backup.